-Figure 1 c).
-Discrete karstic features have been found, structurally driven.
-Thus, individual concrete cut-offs can be installed, after drilling and grouting have confirmed the extent of these features and have pretreated them to permit safe concrete cut-off construction.
+Figure 3.
+Discrete karstic features have been found during the drilling and grouting, structurally driven.
+Thus, individual concrete cut-off panels can be installed, after drilling and grouting have confirmed the extent of these features and have pre-treated them to permit safe concrete cut-off construction.